Winter Solstice is Today –December 21

-It’s a Significant Date on the Mayan Calendar
+It’s an Important Date on the Mayan Calendar

 and in the Tulum© series by Beverly & Steve Smirnis

-Today Winter Solstice will be observed at the Pyramid of Kukulcan at Chichen Itza
+Winter Solstice is observed in Chichen Itza at the Pyramid of Kukulcan.

-Important dates on the Mayan calendar also mark important dates in the plot of our series, Tulum©
+Important dates on the Mayan calendar are Spring Equinox, Summer Solstice and Fall Equinox.
+These days are also important in the plot of the series, Tulum©, by Beverly and Steve Smirnis

 Kukulcan had a human form as well as his feathered serpent form.